[If you are looking for the Colorado Dulcimer Orchestra, please go here.]

 5. Commission an ensemble arrangement of a favorite piece of music you like.
 Dedicate it in honor of or in memory of your favorite dulcimer player!

-6. Make a donation to support the creation and dissemination of these arrangements.
+6. Make a donation in the amount of your choice to support the creation of and dissemination of these arrangements.

 7. Join the Dulcimer Orchestra Library Project Team.
 (Send Steve an email)